celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 - Core Network - Consensus Network of Validators/Proposers producing new Celestia Blocks
 - [EDS(Extended Data Square)](https://github.com/celestiaorg/rsmt2d/blob/80d231f733e9dd8ca166c3d670470ed9a1c165d9/extendeddatasquare.go#L13) - plain Block
   data omitting headers and other block metadata
 - ODS - Original Data Square or the first quadrant of the EDS.
-Contains real user data and padding
+It contains real user data and padding
 - Recent EDS - Newly produced EDS coming from the Core consensus network
 - ND - Namespaced data/shares.
 Constitutes EDS

 ## Overview

 This document is a continuation of the BlockSync Overhaul design.
-The previous document(TODO: Link) described design for the storage subsystem of the new block synchronization protocol of Celestia's Data Availability network, while the Part II focuses on the networking.
+The previous document(TODO: Link) described the design for the storage subsystem of the new block synchronization protocol of Celestia's Data Availability network and the Part II focuses on networking.

 The new design drastically speeds up EDS retrieval in __happy path__ by streaming ODS as a single file and recomputing parity data forming EDS.
-Similar approach is taken for ND retrieval.
+A similar approach is taken for ND retrieval.
 The main goal is to make EDS and ND retrieval consistently outpace EDS production for the max EDS size for historical and recent EDSes.

-The existing EDS retrieval logic(TODO: Link something) remains a __fallback path__, if the __happy path__ fails due to lack of connected peers or the coordinated data withholding attack.
-With the __fallback path__ retrieval leverages all connected peers, including LNs, and granulary requests EDS pieces - __shares__, increasing the likelihood of EDS reconstruction, while paying a slower retrieval time price.
+The existing EDS retrieval logic(TODO: Link something) remains a __fallback path__ if the __happy path__ fails due to a lack of connected peers or the coordinated data withholding attack.
+With the __fallback path__, retrieval leverages all connected peers, including LNs, and granularly requests EDS pieces - __shares__, increasing the likelihood of EDS reconstruction while paying a slower retrieval time price.

 ## Decision